Jinli, Chengdu Research Base of Giant Pandas Breeding and More Good Food

 Rainy day in Chengdu.

 Yes, one more shopping stop.
 This one is for Chinese herbal medicine.
 First, they treated us with a complimentary foot massage session which they encourage us to purchase the herbs used in that foot bath and some other ointment and dried ingredients.
 They kept emphasizing that the workers who were giving us the foot massage based their salaries on what we purchase.
 That these girls from the villages really needed our support but we were not suppose to give them any tips/money for their services.
 If they were found to have taken cash from us they will be fired.
 Well, of course, none of us really need any expensive unknown medicine other than some bought cans of ointment feeling sorry for the girls.
-The funny thing was that several of us were told by the girls in private that it's OK to give them money if we are not buying anything as long as they were not caught.
-They happily took the money we secretly passed to them as they were massaging our feet.
+The funny thing was that several of us were told by the girls in private that it was OK to give them money if we are not buying anything as long as they were not caught.
+They happily took the money secretly passed to them as they were massaging our feet.
 One even told a member to go to the restroom and do the exchange there after the massage.
 So, I am still not sure who is telling the truth or if they are double-dipping on us.
 There was also a 'Tibetan Doctor' who were giving diagnosis and treatment using 'chi-gong' on a particular member.
 We have been to one of these when we were in Kunming a couple of years back and knew about these 'Tibetan Doctors' and their tricks so we did not fall for it.
-I think that particular member spent quite a lot of US dollars that day buying medicines that would last her a few months.
+I think that particular member spent quite a lot of US dollars that day buying medicines that would last her for a few months.

 Our guide on the bus.